 • As you leave the car park, turn right and continue on the road for 150 metres, then go left towards Mas de la Tourette / La Borie.

-• After Marker 4, take the path that goes uphill on the right.
+• Take the path that goes uphill on the right.
 Be careful, some sections are slippery.

 • At the road, continue left to the hamlet.
 Then take the path on the right.